dylan-lang/opendylan/documentation/website/source/news/index.rst

 .. include:: recent.rst.inc

+:doc:`New release: 2012.1 </news/2012/12/20/new-release>` *— 2012-12-20*
+  We just released Open Dylan 2012.1.
+This release brings many bugfixes, improved platform support and new features.

 :doc:`Improved editor support </news/2012/10/18/editor-support>` *— 2012-10-18*
   Bugs in the syntax highlighting support for Textmate and Sublime Text as well as for vim have been fixed.